 Get on Board — The Need-to-Know

 If surfing were easy, everyone would do it.
 But the thrill of catching that first wave is more than worth the wait.
-Besides the obvious bonuses (think: bikinis, bros, and bodacious babes), surfing guarantees a kick-ass workout, no matter how much of a Barney (read: beginner) you might be.
-From all-out paddling to the most basic pop up, surfers cash in on high-intensity aerobic exercise plus some solid lower-intensity anaerobic benefits (take that, weight room!) .
-The kicker?
-Surf enough, and balance and coordination (not to mention a new sense of fearlessness) may quickly follow suit .
+Beside the obvious bonuses (think: bikinis, bros, and bodacious babes), surfing guarantees a kick-ass workout, no matter how much of a Barney (read: beginner) you may be.
+From all-out paddling to the most basic pop up, surfers cash in on high-intensity aerobic exercise plus some solid lower-intensityanaerobic benefits (take that, weight room!)

 The Perfect Ride — Your Action Plan